Brown spots occur commonly on the face and hands. They are unattractive and produce a blotchy complexion.

 2. Recurrence of brown spots Brown spots may recur with sun exposure.
 It is essential to wear sunscreen, preferably forever.

 4. Loss of pigment This is rare and usually minimal.

 5. Pigmentation As the skin heals, pigmentation may occur, but usually disappears.
 To help prevent this, people with darker skin should use a bleaching cream.

 6. Infection Very rare.
 If it does occur antibiotics may be needed.

 This varies, depending on how dark the spots are.
 Light brown spots usually need only I or 2 treatments.
 Darker spots may need 3 or 4.
 It is best to wait at least 4 weeks between treatments as fading may continue for this period.

 Nothing.
 There are no special precautions.
 The treated lesions peel off in their own good time.
-You may wash, shower, apply make up and resume normal activities immediately.
+You may wash, shower and resume normal activities immediately.
 In some cases a depigmenting lotion is needed to prevent post treatment darkening of the skin.

 After treatment, the treated area appears darker.
 This lasts for 5-7 days until the dark area peels off.

 Most often, the skin treatments are performed in the surgery as an outpatient.
 Usually an anesthetic cream is used so the discomfort is fairly minimal.
 It feels like you are being lucked by a rubber band, and most people tolerate this very well.
 People with darker skin, who have darker spots, need a high energy laser and may need local anaesthetic injections.
 Most patients are able to drive in and drive home without any discomfort.
 These skin treatments take approximately 1 hour.
 Some deeper brown marks are deeper in the skin.
 These need a stronger treatment, and may need the use of a dressing after the treatment.